JohannesNE/aarhus-covid19-datathon/data/Social Compliance/README.md

 This script shows how the analysis and plots for the paper “Social Compliance During High Stringency Periods Eciently Reduces COVID-19
-Incidence: Evidence from Google Mobility Reports”.
+Incidence: Evidence from Google Mobility Reports” were conducted.

 The following code takes its standing from the preprocessing script.